Evers Cabinet pick had 2005 felony child abuse charge

 MADISON, Wis.
 (AP) - Democratic Gov. Tony Evers‘ pick to head a state agency that licenses professionals was charged with felony child abuse in 2005 after jabbing her 5-year-old son’s hand with a pen, causing it to bleed.

-The Wisconsin State Journal reports Tuesday that Dawn Crim’s case resulted in a deferred prosecution.
+The case against Dawn Crim was eventually dismissed, and the charges were never proven in court, under a deferred prosecution agreement after Crim successfully completed the terms of the arrangement.
+A criminal complaint alleged she poked her son’s hand several times after learning from a teacher’s note that he had poked a fellow student’s hand with a pencil.

-But now Republicans who must vote on approving Crim to head the Department of Safety and Professional Services are raising concerns.

-Senate Majority Leader Scott Fitzgerald and the chairman of the Senate committee overseeing her confirmation are questioning her fitness for the role of secretary.
+Republicans deciding whether to approve Crim to head the Department of Safety and Professional Services are raising concerns, the Wisconsin State Journal reported.
+Senate Majority Leader Scott Fitzgerald and the chairman of the Senate committee overseeing Crim’s confirmation are questioning her fitness for the role.

+“These new revelations are deeply unsettling and will almost assuredly raise questions from members of my caucus surrounding the secretary’s ability to serve in that role,” Fitzgerald said in a statement.
+“The governor should immediately make clear whether or not he was aware of this information when he sent the Senate this nomination.”

-Crim is a former assistant coach for the University of Wisconsin women’s basketball team.
-She told the Wisconsin State Journal in a statement that the incident was “the most difficult and trying experience of my life.”
+Crim, a former assistant coach for the University of Wisconsin women’s basketball team, told the Wisconsin State Journal that the incident was “the most difficult and trying experience of my life.”

+“No mother wants to be accused of hurting her child,” Crim said in a statement.
+“Despite this unfortunate event from 14 years ago, I have a strong, caring relationship with my son.
+That relationship - and my long record of involvement in the community - define who I am.
+I am confident that I will be able to provide strong, effective leadership to the agency.”

+Crim previously served under Evers as assistant state superintendent for the Division of Student and School Success.

 Copyright © 2019 The Washington Times, LLC.